satriahrh/arunika/docs/session-management-design.md

 - **MongoDB** will be used for rapid development with flexible schema
 - Collections needed:
-  - `sessions`: Store active conversation sessions
+  - `sessions`: Store active conversation sessions with embedded messages
-  - `messages`: Store conversation history linked to sessions
   - `devices`: Store device information

 ### Data Structures